ropensci/weathercan/inst/JOSS/paper.md

              interval = "hour")
 ```

+    ## Warning: All formats failed to parse.
+No formats found.

+    ## Warning: All formats failed to parse.
+No formats found.

+    ## Warning: All formats failed to parse.
+No formats found.

+    ## Warning: All formats failed to parse.
+No formats found.

     ## # A tibble: 11,712 x 35
     ##    station_name station_id   prov   lat    lon       date                time  year month
     ##  *        <chr>      <dbl> <fctr> <dbl>  <dbl>     <date>              <dttm> <chr> <chr>